 An excellent example of this form of segmentation is dividing consumers on how they react or don’t react to a particular product.

 Some consumers might be in the research phase of their buying journey and compare prices to see which brand offers the “best price.”

 Knowing the influential factors is key to purchase-based targeted marketing.

 Occasion-timing based behavior

 Occasion or timing-based segmentation is the categorization based on customer behavior during an occasion such as holidays or life events such as weddings.

 Timing-based purchasing behaviors can be a weekly or daily analysis based on a customer’s daily routine.
-An example of time-based purchasing is the happy hour of drinks offered by pubs or morning coffee and breakfast promotions by eateries.
+An example of time-based purchasing is the happy hour of drinks offered by pubs, along with games in bars or morning coffee and breakfast promotions by eateries.
 These purchases are made during a particular time window.

 This form of segmentation helps marketers establish a pattern of buying and target customers based on the period or occasion.